biotaphy/tutorials/_sources/index.md.txt

-..
-Biotaphy tutorial documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-# Welcome to Biotaphy's tutorial!
+# Welcome to the Biotaphy Tutorial

-The Biotaphy tutorials repository contains data and scripts that can be useful to the community for learning how to use Biotaphy tools, either through the R interface or through a Docker instance.
+The Biotaphy tutorials repository contains data and scripts that can be useful to the community for learning how to use Biotaphy tools through a script initiating computations on a Docker instance.

-# Table of contents:
+## Table of contents

 ### [About](../pages/about.md)

 ### [References](../pages/references.md)

 ### [Tutorial Overview](tutorial/overview.md)

 ### [Occurrence Data cleaning](tutorial/clean_occurrences.md)

 ### [Create PAM grid](tutorial/create_grid.md)

 ```{toctree}